MarcusDunn/yolo_mark_rs/README.md

 - [x] Multi-digit names shortcuts (type 1 1 quickly to get names #11)

+- [ ] Changing settings in GUI (and more settings such as box thickness and alpha)

 - [ ] Drag boxes

 - [ ] Make already trained yolo predict boxes and allow the user to correct them (VoTT style)